Conormal homology of manifolds with corners: Groupoids and the space

 has a natural structure of smooth manifold.
 Decomposing $v\in\R^m$ as $v=(v',v'')\in\R^{m-n}\times\R^n$ set

-By \cite[Section 3]{CLV}, these maps are indeed well defined and determine a manifold with corners $O_X$: \begin{definition} We denote by \end{definition} In \cite{CLV} is verified that $O_X$ is manifold with embeded corners with defining functions $\widetilde{\rho}_1,\ldots,\widetilde{\rho}_n$.
+By \cite[Section 3]{CLV}, these maps are indeed well defined and determine a manifold with corners $O_X$: \begin{definition} We denote by \end{definition} In \cite{CLV} is verified that $O_X$ is manifold with embedded corners with defining functions $\widetilde{\rho}_1,\ldots,\widetilde{\rho}_n$.

 The main result in \cite{CLV} is the following. \begin{theorem} There is a Connes-Thom isomorphism

 Here $K^*(O_X)$ denotes topological K-theory with compact support. \end{theorem}